redhead/Cached/README.md

 }
 ```

-Note: due to a bug in Kdyby\Aop, you can't import the annotation in this moment.
+Note: due to a [bug](https://github.com/Kdyby/Aop/issues/6) in Kdyby\Aop, you can't import
+the annotation with use statements at this moment.
 Until it's fixed you have to provide fully qualified name of the annotation (@Cached\Cached)

 After the first call of the method above, the return value is cached.